comphilip/koreader-wiki/SSH.md

+In KOReader the _SSH server_ settings are under Network in the _tools menu_ (Cog icon).

+The ssh server is dropbear.
+Openssh's sftp server is also installed.
+The `authorized_keys` file is at `settings/SSH/authorized_keys`.
+Username is root.
+`Login without password` lets you log in with any password (it's not to do with keys).

 # Connecting through SFTP - without password

 You can connect to device when it is online (in your home WiFi network) with SFTP if you setup your SSH to allow root logins without password.